0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 As described previously, when the VM executes a `JOIN` operation, hashes of both children are added to the block hash table.
 These hashes are removed only when the `END` operations for the child blocks are executed.
 Thus, until both child blocks are executed, the block hash table is not cleared.

 ### SPLIT block decoding
-When decoding a *split* block, the decoder pops an element of the top of the stack, and if the popped element is $1$, executes the block corresponding to the `true branch`.
+When decoding a *split* block, the decoder pops an element off the top of the stack, and if the popped element is $1$, executes the block corresponding to the `true branch`.
 If the popped element is $0$, the decoder executes the block corresponding to the `false branch`.
 This is illustrated on the diagram below.

 ![](https://hackmd.io/_uploads/BJiVPYc_5.png)